alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/harvest_data.md

 [Catalog Service for the Web (CSW)](https://en.wikipedia.org/wiki/Catalog_Service_for_the_Web), is an open standard by the OGC, for exposing geo-spatial metadata on the web.
 It’s full of features and complexity, so is most suitable for GIS systems like [GeoNetwork](http://geonetwork-opensource.org/) or ArcGIS.

-While you can publish non-spatial data with CSW, data.gov.uk currently only accepts GEMINI metadata which does not support non-spatial data.
+While you can publish non-spatial data with CSW, the data.gov.uk directory currently only accepts GEMINI metadata which does not support non-spatial data.

-Data.gov.uk and INSPIRE use CSW version 2.0.2.
+The data.gov.uk directory and INSPIRE use CSW version 2.0.2.

-CSW allows datasets in several XML-based formats, but data.gov.uk requires datasets in GEMINI/ISO19139 format.
+CSW allows datasets in several XML-based formats, but the data.gov.uk directory requires datasets in GEMINI/ISO19139 format.

 For more information, see the: